 “We gain weight when we eat more energy than we burn for a period of time.
 Even when sleeping, we do burn energy supporting our body’s organs, functions and tissues, although we of course burn more when we are awake and active.

 “It’s not only about when we eat, but what we eat.
 Fatty, deep-fried foods, eating too-large portions or too fast can cause stomach upset, as well as acid reflux.”

-She adds that weight gain from eating before bed can be because some people are snacking on energy-dense, nutrient-poor foods late at night, which can lead to an excessive energy intake and obesity, according to research in Nutrition Reviews (opens in new tab).
-Some studies (opens in new tab) suggest that eating late on a regular basis could lead to high blood pressure, cholesterol and weight gain.
+She adds that weight gain from eating before bed can be because some people are snacking on energy-dense, nutrient-poor foods late at night, which can lead to an excessive energy intake and obesity, according to research in Nutrition Reviews.
+Some studies suggest that eating late on a regular basis could lead to high blood pressure, cholesterol and weight gain.
 That said, our bodies are all different and work in individual ways.